surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

 <center><h1>Visualization Types and Settings</h1></center>

 AcuBi Provides an ability to visualize the data in 11 different types of charts with some standard editing options.
 Based on priority to view specific information about the data retrieved.
-Each type of visualization have different setting which can be customized for its appearance.
+Each type of visualization have different setting which can be customized for its appearance. bchfghfg

 **Types of visualization available in AcuBi :**
  - **Line**